 AppsAnywhere relies on an external directory for all user authentication and can link to any LDAP enabled directory service.
-The primary directory service supported by AppsAnywhere is Microsoft's Active Directory but we also strive to support any OpenLDAP directory service.
+The primary directory service supported by AppsAnywhere is Microsoft's Active Directory but we also strive to support any OpenLDAP directory service and SAML Attribute Mapping .

-This section will take you through all the functionality relating to linking AppsAnywhere with your directory service.
+This section will take you through all the functionality relating to linking AppsAnywhere with an LDAP directory service.

 There are two main ways in which AppsAnywhere will interact with your directory:

 Whenever a user attempts to log into AppsAnywhere, AppsAnywhere will attempt a bind against your directory, using the credentials the user provided, in order to determine whether or not they can be authenticated and allowed to access the service.
 If the bind is successful, AppsAnywhere will note some basic information about the user from the data returned, such as display name and user object ID, and permit them access.
 Any error messages returned from the bind will result in the user being denied access.